nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 The general workflow of the `session /edit` command is as follows:
 1. The user input provided is passed to `SplitLah`.
 2. `SplitLah` then parses the input by using methods in the `Parser` class to obtain a `SessionEditCommand` object.
-3. The `SessionEditCommand#run` method is then invoked to run the `session /edit` command.
+3. The `SessionEditCommand#run` method is invoked to run the `session /edit` command.
 4. The list of sessions are stored in a `Profile` object, hence `Manager#getProfile` is called before the list of sessions can be retrieved.
 5. Once the `Profile` object is returned, `Profile#getSession` is called to retrieve the `Session` object with the specified session unique identifier from the list of sessions.
    * If a `Session` object with the specified session unique identifier cannot be found, it prints the error message and returns control to `SplitLah`.
-   * Else the `Session` object with the specified session unique identifier is returned.
+   * Else, the `Session` object with the specified session unique identifier is returned.
-6. The detail of how a session is updated in the reference diagram below.<br>
+6. The details of how a session is updated are displayed in the reference diagram below.<br>
    ![Reference Frame Update Session Screenshot](https://raw.githubusercontent.com/AY2122s2-cs2113t-t10-1/tp/master/docs/images/developerguide/RefUpdateSession.png)
 7. `SessionEditCommand#run` checks if there is an update for a new list of persons, new session or new session date.
    * If there is an update on the list of persons, `SessionEditCommand#getNewPersonList` is called to return a new list of persons to be stored.
      * The method checks if the newly provided list of persons contains duplicated names.
        * If duplicated names are detected, an exception is thrown, an error message is printed and control is returned to `SplitLah`.
        * Else, it calls `PersonList#isSuperSet` to check if the newly supplied list of persons contains all existing persons in the session.
          * If `PersonList#isSuperSet` returns `false`, an exception is thrown, an error message is printed and control is returned to `SplitLah`.
          * Else, a new list of persons ready to be stored in the session is returned.
    * If there is an update on the session name, `SessionEditCommand#getNewSessionName` is called to return the new session name.
      * The method checks if the provided session name already exists in the list of sessions.
        * If the provided session name exists within the list of sessions, an exception is thrown, an error message is printed and control is returned to `SplitLah`.
        * Else, the provided session name is returned to be used as the updated name for the session
    * If there is an update on the session date, `Session#setDateCreated` is called to set the new session date.
-   * After which, the necessary setter methods are called to update the session name and list of persons for the session that is being edited.
+   * After which, the necessary setter methods are called to update the session name and the list of persons for the session that is being edited.
 8. After the session is edited, `Manager#saveProfile` is called to save the changes to the local storage file.
 9. The `SessionEditCommand` class then prints a message indicating that a session has been successfully edited.